top 0

 Singing

 If you decide to train up your vocals more professionally, Christine Samson Music and Arts Studio might be the one for you.
-Founded by celebrity vocal coach Christine Samson, who counts Joey Yung, Bishop Briggs, and Kelly Chen among her clients, private lessons with the studio’s coaches (including Samson herself) range from $1,000 to $3,800 per hour.
+Founded by celebrity vocal coach Christine Samson, who counts Joey Yung, Bishop Briggs, and Kelly Chen among her clients, the studio offers private lessons led by star-approved coaches (including Samson herself).
 We can almost smell that record deal!

 Voize Centre of Contemporary Singing, 16/F, Shun Feng International Centre, 182 Queen’s Road East, Wan Chai | (+852) 2529 9444